hkoosha/netty-functional/README.md

 ```

-If later you decide you dont want to sink the event, or sink it conditionally,
+If later you decide you don't want to sink the event, or sink it conditionally,
 and never remove your handler, going one step back again you can change
 `RemvoedEventSink` to `EventHook`, and implement the sink logic yourself.
-(Altough you can sink conditionally already by extending `EventTransformer` and
+(Although you can sink conditionally already by extending `EventTransformer` and
 return null as a flag to sink).